Prathamesh-Shanbhag/100-days-of-code/r1-log.md

 🚩 Also Learnt a lot about the MLSA program, like what is it, the vision, & how it has affected the lives of the students who are a part of it!
 🚩 Someone who is really very passionate about tech has the opportunity to become a part of this program!
 🚩 I really look forward to applying soon, but until then I will try to improve some skills that are deemed necessary for the program!
+🙌Special Thanks to the ASL Interpreters & hosts, that worked super hard throughout the session! ❤

 ### R1D38